Overview

 Controlled Disclosure

-Sharing is auditable and identity-verified
+Sharing is auditable and accountable

 Independent Verification

-The Idea Registry does not replace formal intellectual property protections.
 Users seeking enforceable rights should consult qualified legal professionals regarding patents, trademarks, copyright registrations, and contractual agreements.

-The Registry provides evidence.
 Legal interpretation and enforcement remain outside its scope.

 The Idea Registry is committed to maintaining: